top of page

 END

-Global Markets Media is a UK-based media company that has brought conferences, training and news to the financial markets and listed companies since 2003.
-We host regular in-person and online events and provide training courses on a wide range of trading and investment related subjects.
+Global Markets Media is a UK-based media company that brings news and conferences to the financial markets and listed companies.
+Established in 2003, we host regular in-person and online events on a wide range of trading and investment related subjects.
 We also publish ESG Investing, the leading media platform for sustainable investing.
-Out client list includes many of world's major banks, fund managers and hedge funds.
+Our client list includes many of the world's major banks, fund managers and hedge funds.

 bottom of page